 Owning a parrot that bites out of fear or aggression is no fun.
 Not only are bites physically dangerous due to the power of a parrot's beak, but they are a sign that the bird itself is unhappy with some aspect of its situation.
-Every pet bird owner wants to make sure their feathered friends are happy -- so when problem behaviors such as biting rear their head, it's important to act quickly to remedy the problem before long-term patterns of these behaviors set in.
-Reference the following articles for some great training tips that will help you calm your biting parrot and establish a better bird/owner relationship:
+Every pet bird owner wants to make sure their feathered friends are happy.
+When problem behaviors such as biting rear their head, it's important to act quickly to remedy the problem before long-term patterns of these behaviors set in.
+Use these great training tips to help you calm your biting parrot and establish a better bird/owner relationship:

-- Correcting Bad Behavior in Birds - Birds are very sensitive creatures that interpret our actions very differently than more traditional pets like cats and dogs.
+- Correcting bad behavior in birds: Birds are very sensitive creatures that interpret our actions very differently than more traditional pets like cats and dogs.
 This can lead to frustration and miscommunication between the bird and owner, which often only exacerbates existing behavior problems.
 Successfully rehabilitating a bird with behavior problems requires some knowledge of avian psychology, as well as patience and a strong commitment to routine and consistency.
-This article lays out the ground rules for properly handling any necessary disciplinary interactions with your pet.
+Use these ground rules for properly handling any necessary disciplinary interactions with your pet.